On Campus Employment

 Permission from ISS

 J-1 exchange visitor regulations require sponsor authorization for on-campus employment.
 If your Form DS-2019 was issued by the University of Kansas, submit a request in iHawk in J-1 Student Services.
 Go to iHawk and complete an On-Campus Work Permit Request (J-1), under J-1 Student Services.
-An email will be sent by the ISS office to the student once the employment authorization is ready to be picked up.
+Once you receive an email that your employer has verified your on-campus employment information, meet with an ISS advisor during drop-in advising, to have your request reviewed and processed.

 You must have a written authorization letter before you start work.